fyliu/docker-mkdocs/docs/usage.md

 ### Extend the image

-If your project wants to try other plugins not in the hackforla image, here's a way to extend the image on your own before asking to add it to the hackforla image.
+If your project wants to try other mkdocs plugins not in the hackforla image, here's a way to extend the image on your own before asking to add it to the hackforla image.

 ??? info "The hackforla image is built from [hackforla/mkdocs-docker](https://github.com/hackforla/ghpages-docker), where the mkdocs plugins are listed in `pyproject.toml`."

 #### Get poetry

-1. Add your own Dockerfile to install the plugin for local usage that also installs poetry
+1. Add your own `Dockerfile` to install the plugin for local usage that also installs poetry

-     ```docker title="Dockerfile.mkdocs" hl_lines="17"
+    ```docker title="Dockerfile.mkdocs" hl_lines="16"
     # base image
-     FROM hackforlaops/mkdocs:latest
+    FROM hackforlaops/mkdocs:latest-alpine3.18

     # set work directory
     WORKDIR /app

     # install system dependencies
     # (2)!
-     #RUN apt-get update \
+    #RUN apk add --no-cache \
-     #  && apt-get --no-install-recommends install -y \
-     #  git # mkdocs-multirepo-plugin requires this \
+    #git=2.40.1-r0 # mkdocs-multirepo-plugin requires this
-     #  && apt-get clean \
-     #  && rm -rf /var/lib/apt/lists/*

     # install dependencies
-     # (3)!
-     RUN pip install --no-cache-dir poetry
     # (1)!
     COPY requirements.txt .
     RUN pip install --no-cache-dir -r requirements.txt

-     # copy project
-     COPY . .
+    RUN pip install --no-cache-dir poetry==1.5.1
     ```

-    1. Presumably, the extra plugins are python packages specified in requirement.txt to be installed.
+    1. Python plugins should be specified in requirement.txt to be installed.
-    2. Remove or comment out the block unless the plugin requires non-python package installation.
+    2. Remove or comment out the block unless the plugin requires non-python packages.
-    3. Poetry adds 60MB to the image, bringing the image size from 310MB to 370MB.

 1. Reference the new Dockerfile in the docker-compose file

     ``` yaml title="docker-compose.mkdocs.yml" hl_lines="3-6"
     ...
       mkdocs:
-          #image: hackforlaops/mkdocs:latest
+          #image: hackforlaops/mkdocs:latest-alpine3.18
           build:
           context: .
           dockerfile: Dockerfile.mkdocs